splunk/splunk-operator/docs/AppFramework.md

 # App Framework Resource Guide

-The Splunk Operator provides support for Splunk App and Add-on deployment using the App Framework.
+The Splunk Operator provides support for Splunk app and add-on deployment using the App Framework.
 The App Framework specification supports configuration management using the Splunk Enterprise cluster and standalone [custom resources](https://splunk.github.io/splunk-operator/CustomResources.html) (CR).

 ### Prerequisites